Stalking: Victims say new ways needed to tackle crime

 - Published

-Stalking victims say police need to find new ways of tackling the crime, a decade after it was made a specific offence in a bid to tackle the problem.
+Police need to find new ways of tackling stalking, a decade after it was made a specific offence, victims have said.

 Chloe Hopkins, from Prestatyn, Denbighshire, was stalked for seven years and said it was not "taken as seriously as it should be".